Gran Sabana: Hydrology

-The Caroní River, of 925 km in length, and flow rate equal to 5000 m³/s, provides Venezuela with most of its electricity by hydropower exploitation; it originates from several tributaries coming from tepuis and mountains of the Gran Sabana (the Aponwao, the Yuruaní and the Kukenan).
+The Caroní River, 925 km long with a flow rate of 5000 m³/s, provides Venezuela with most of its electricity by hydropower.
+It is fed by the Aponwao, the Yuruaní and the Kukenaning Rivers, flowing from tepuis and mountains of the Gran Sabana.

-The vast majority of rivers and streams in the region are of dark waters, with coloration similar to that of tea.
-The waters are very poor in dissolved nutrients and rich in humic acids and tannins, which give them its characteristic brown color.
-The acidity is quite high, reaching pH of 3–4.
+Most rivers and streams in the region have dark water, with a color similar to tea.
+The waters are poor in dissolved nutrients and rich in humic acids and tannins, which give them their characteristic brown color.
+They are acid, with a pH of 3–4.

 Tepuis

-In the Gran Sabana, there are randomly distributed ancient massifs eroded in tabular form, known as tepuis.
-These are examples of inverted relief, which form a kind of typical plateau of the Guiana highlands.
-These plateaus, in the Gran Sabana, reach their maximum altitude in the Tepui Roraima, whose peak is nearly 2800 m above sea level.
+In the Gran Sabana, ancient, randomly-distributed massifs eroded in tabletop form and are known as tepuis.
+They are examples of inverted relief which form a typical plateau in the Guiana Highlands.
+The highest plateau in the Gran Sabana is Mount Roraima, a tepui reaching nearly 2800 m above sea level.